flink-extended/ai-flow/docs/content/development/create_workflows.md

 # Creating Workflows

-Each workflow requires at least a Python file to define the workflow and a YAML configuration file.
-These files will be compiled to an executable workflow at client-side and submitted to AIFlow server to execute.
+Each workflow requires a Python file to define the workflow and a YAML configuration file.
+The Python file has the same name as the workflow directory, and it will be compiled to an executable workflow at client-side and submitted to AIFlow server to execute.

 ## Defining the Workflow